-As you can probably guess, every detail of each dish is meticulously planned and prepared in order to feature flavours and textures that exceed expectations.
-Even so, Chef Bombana’s known for his expert use of white truffles, so be sure to keep your eye out for their white truffle pasta dishes!
+Every detail of each dish is meticulously planned and prepared in order to feature flavours and textures that exceed expectations.
+Even so, Chef Bombana’s known for his expert use of white truffles, so keep your eye out for their white truffle pasta dishes!

 8½ Otto e Mezzo Bombana, Shop 202, 2/F, Alexandra House, 16–20 Chater Road, Central | (+852) 2537 8859

 Fans of authentic Italian grub, bookmark this new addition to the Hong Kong dining scene.
 Serving up local flavours from Naples and Sorrento, Crust Sorrento brings a selection of pizzas, focaccia, salads, desserts, and pasta to the Tseung Kwan O Waterfront Promenade.

 Highlight dishes include the Crust speciality spaghetti carbonara that adds a twist to the traditional recipe.
 Its seafood linguine combines the best of the sea with premium pasta in a dish that matches perfectly with the location of the restaurant.
 All pasta dishes are priced from $128 to 188—perfect for an evening out by the sea with friends and family.
 Head over to the authentic ristorante for a slice of southern Italy in Hong Kong!

 Crust Sorrento, Shop 05, G/F, Monterey Complex, 23 Tong Chun Street, Tseung Kwan O